An equivalence between two frameworks for real algebraic K-theory: Introduction

-When 2 is invertible in the ring, Schlichting \cite{schlichting2017hermitian} achieved a nonconnective delooping of the Grothendieck-Witt space to a Grothendieck-Witt spectrum that allows to extend this exact sequence to a long exact sequence.
-On the other hand, when 2 is not invertible, the strategies to obtain such a long exact sequence failed and higher Grothendieck-Witt groups remained largely unknown.
-This was a motivation to look for a new foundational framework for hermitian K-theory that remedies its bad behaviour when 2 is not invertible.

-Recently, two new frameworks for real algebraic $K$-theory\textemdash which also subsumes cases where $2$ is not invertible in the corresponding ring\textemdash have been presented, that of Calm\`es et al. \cite{Calmes_etal1,Calmes_etal2,Calmes_etal3} and that of the authors of this work \cite{realKthHSV}.
-In this note, we provide a comparison between their respective real $K$-theory spaces.
+This was a motivation to look for new foundational frameworks for hermitian $K$-theory that are well-behaved even when 2 is not invertible in the ring.
+Recently, several new such frameworks for hermitian $K$-theory have been developed in different contexts.
+Namely, that of Calm\`es-Dotto-Harpaz-Hebestreit-Land-Moi-Nardin-Nikolaus-Steimle \cite{Calmes_etal1,Calmes_etal2,Calmes_etal3}, that of Schliching \cite{schlichting1}, and that of the authors of this work \cite{realKthHSV}.

-In \cite{Calmes_etal1,Calmes_etal2,Calmes_etal3} the authors develop a powerful framework in the realm of stable $\infty$-categories.
-Their input objects are Poincar\'e categories, a stable $\infty$-category equipped with a quadratic functor\textemdash a categorification of quadratic form proposed by Lurie \cite{lurie.L4}.
-A notable feature of this theory is that it builds a bridge between real $K$-theory and $L$-theory also in cases where $2$ is not invertible, which opens a variety of applications in algebraic surgery theory.
+In \cite{Calmes_etal1,Calmes_etal2,Calmes_etal3} they develop a framework in the realm of stable $\infty$-categories.
+Here the input objects are Poincar\'e categories, that is, stable $\infty$-categories equipped with a quadratic functor\textemdash a categorification of quadratic form proposed by Lurie \cite{lurie.L4}.
+A notable feature of this theory is that it builds a bridge between hermitian $K$-theory and $L$-theory and refines work of Ranicki \cite{ranicki1980algebraic} in algebraic surgery theory.

-For this approach, the choice of machinery to construct hermitian and real $K$-theory is that of a $Q$-construction.
-In particular, in \cite{Calmes_etal2} they present a hermitian $Q$-construction that takes a Poincar\'e $\infty$-category and produces a complete Segal object of Poincar\'e $\infty$-categories.

-Another framework, developed in \cite{realKthHSV}, defines real $K$-theory for Waldhausen $\infty$-categories with genuine duality\textemdash Waldhausen $\infty$-categories in the sense of Barwick \cite{barwick.wald} equipped with a compatible genuine duality.
-Our notion of genuine duality extends the concept of genuine $C_2$-space in that a genuine duality on a space is a genuine $C_2$-space.
+\cite{schlichting1} builds a theory in the setting of so called form categories with weak equivalences, exact categories with weak equivalences and duality equipped with a suitable quadratic structure.
+In \cite{realKthHSV} we develop a framework in the setting of Waldhausen $\infty$-categories in the sense of Barwick \cite{barwick.wald}.
+We construct real $K$-theory for Waldhausen $\infty$-categories with genuine duality\textemdash that is, Waldhausen $\infty$-categories equipped with a duality and compatible quadratic data.

+Marlowe-Schlichting compare in \cite{Schlichting2} the framework of \cite{schlichting1} with the one of Calm\`es et al. In this note, we provide a comparison between our framework and the one of Calm\`es et al.